maxter97/stock-notifications/README.md

 ![Screenshot 2025-01-12 163426](https://github.com/user-attachments/assets/d346edba-28f4-457e-92d5-ada91ad02d9e)

-### 7. Add Code and Environment Varialbes to Lambda fuction
+### 7. Add code and Environment Variables to Lambda function
 Insert code from stock_notifications.py and put it inside the lambda function.

 Here is the code: